-On November 18, 2022, the Company entered into an Open Market Sales Sale Agreement (the "2022 Sales Sale Agreement") with Jefferies LLC ("Jefferies").
-Under the terms of the 2022 Sales Sale Agreement, the Company was able to, from time to time, at its sole discretion, issue and sell up to \$500.0 million of shares of the Company's Common Shares, common stock.
-On June 16, 2023, the Company entered into a new Open Market Sales Sale Agreement (the "2023 Sales Sale Agreement"), which superseded and replaced in its entirety the 2022 Sales Sale Agreement.
-Under the terms of the 2023 Sales Sale Agreement, the Company may, from time to time, in its sole discretion, issue and sell up to \$450.0 million of shares of the Company's Common Shares, common stock.
-The issuance and sale, if any, of the Common Shares shares of common stock by the Company under the 2022 Sales Sale Agreement and the 2023 Sales Sale Agreement (together, the "Sales Sale Agreements") was or will be made pursuant to a prospectus supplement, dated November 18, 2022 and June 16, 2023, respectively, to the Company's Registration Statement on Form S-3ASR, which became effective immediately upon filing with the Securities and Exchange Commission on May 27, 2020 and June 16, 2023.
+On November 18, 2022, the Company entered into an Open Market Sale Agreement (the "2022 Sale Agreement") with Jefferies LLC ("Jefferies").
+Under the terms of the 2022 Sale Agreement, the Company was able to, from time to time, at its sole discretion, issue and sell through Jefferies, acting as a sales agent, up to \$500.0 million of shares of the Company's common stock.
+On June 16, 2023, the Company entered into a new Open Market Sale Agreement (the "2023 Sale Agreement"), which superseded and replaced in its entirety the 2022 Sale

+Agreement.
+Agreement, which was terminated by the Company.
+Under the terms of the 2023 Sale Agreement, the Company may, from time to time, in its sole discretion, issue and sell through Jefferies, acting as a sales agent, up to \$450.0 million of shares of the Company's common stock.
+The issuance and sale, if any, of the shares of common stock by the Company under the 2022 Sale Agreement and the 2023 Sale Agreement (together, the "Sale Agreements") was or will be made pursuant to a prospectus supplement dated November 18, 2022 and June 16, 2023, respectively, to the Company's Registration Statement on Form S-3ASR, which became effective immediately upon filing with the Securities and Exchange Commission SEC on May 27, 2020 and June 16, 2023.

-Pursuant to the Sales Sale Agreements, Jefferies may sell the Common Shares shares of common stock by any method permitted by law deemed to be an "at the market" offering as defined in Rule 415 of the Securities Act of 1933, as amended.
-Jefferies will use commercially reasonable efforts consistent with its normal trading and sales practices to sell the Common Shares shares of common stock from time to time, based upon instructions from the Company (including any price or size limits or other customary parameters or conditions the Company may impose).
-The Company will pay Jefferies a commission of up to 3.0% of the gross sales proceeds of any Common Shares shares of common stock sold through Jefferies under the Sales Sale Agreements.
+Pursuant to the 2023 Sale Agreements, Jefferies may sell the shares of common stock Common Shares by any method permitted by law deemed to be an "at the market" offering as defined in Rule 415 of the Securities Act of 1933, as amended.
+Jefferies will use commercially reasonable efforts consistent with its normal trading and sales practices to sell the shares Common Shares of common stock from time to time, based upon instructions from the Company (including any price or size limits or other customary parameters or conditions the Company may impose).
+The Company will pay Jefferies a commission of up to 3.0% of the gross sales proceeds of any shares of common stock Common Shares sold through Jefferies under the 2023 Sale Agreements Agreement.

-The Company is not obligated to make any sales of Common Shares shares of common stock under the Sales Sale Agreements.
-The offering of Common Shares shares of common stock pursuant to the Sales Sale Agreements will terminate upon the earlier to occur of (i) the issuance and sale, through Jefferies, of all Common Shares shares of common stock subject to the Sales Sale Agreements and (ii) termination of the Sales Sale Agreements in accordance with its terms.
+The Company is not obligated to make any sales of shares of common stock Common Shares under the 2023 Sale Agreements Agreement.
+The offering of shares of common stock Common Shares pursuant to the 2023 Sale Agreements Agreement will terminate upon the earlier to occur of (i) the issuance and sale, through Jefferies, of all shares of common stock Common Shares subject to the 2023 Sale Agreements Agreement and (ii) termination of the 2023 Sale Agreements Agreement in accordance with its terms.

-During the six three months ended June 30, 2023 September 30, 2023, the Company received approximately \$260.1 million \$41.7 million in proceeds, net of offering costs, through the sale of 36,080,226 8,000,000 shares of its Common Shares common stock pursuant to the 2022 Sales 2023 Sale Agreement at a weighted average price per share of \$7.35 \$5.33.
-During the nine months ended September 30, 2023, the Company received approximately \$301.7 million in proceeds, net of offering costs, through the sale of 44,080,226 shares of common stock pursuant to the Sale Agreements at a weighted average price per share of \$6.99.
-No sales were made pursuant to the Sales Sale Agreements during the three and nine months ended June 30, 2023 and the three and six months ended June 30, 2022 September 30, 2022.
+During No sales were made pursuant to the 2023 Sales Agreement during the three months ended September 30, 2023, March 31, 2024.
+During the same period in 2023, the Company received approximately \$41.7 million \$260.1 million in net proceeds, net of offering costs, through the sale of 8,000,000 36,080,226 shares of common stock pursuant to the 2023 Sale Agreement at a weighted average price per share of \$5.33.
+During the nine months ended September 30, 2023, the Company received approximately \$301.7million in proceeds, net of offering costs, through the sale of 44,080,226 shares of common stock pursuant to the 2021 Sales Agreements at a weighted average price per share of \$6.99.
+No sales were made pursuant to the 2023 Sale Agreements during the three and nine months ended September 30, 2022. \$7.35.